 Assange is facing 18 criminal offences surrounding the WikiLeaks publication of classified documents from the wars in Afghanistan and Iraq.
 These documents include evidence of war crimes committed by American troops.

-The US accuses Assange of breaching the 1917 Espionage Act, a law designed in WWI to prosecute spies.
+The US accuses Assange of breaching the 1917 Espionage Act, a WWI law used to prosecute spies.
 In 2019, the US Department of Justice described Assange’s publication of the documents as “one of the largest compromises of classified information in the history of the United States”.

 Assange is being held in London’s high security Belmarsh Prison, where he has been for more than five years.
 If Assange is eventually extradited to the US, he will likely face a prison sentence of up to 175 years.